linroger/FinanceCompendium/IV. Fixed Income/BUSN Fixed Income Asset Pricing/Lecture Notes/Fixed Income Asset Pricing Lecture Notes.md

 - The value of this portfolio is  $N_{1} \times 98.57 + N_{2} \times 100.34 = 87.95 < 88$ .
 - The YTM of the portfolio is even bigger: YTM=9.94%.

-# Yield to Maturity
+### Why Yield-to-Maturity is Problematic

-- Why is this happening?
+Why is this happening?
 - The YTM measures the average return on the bond under the assumption that all coupons are reinvested at the same rate  $y$ .
 - With a non-flat term structure, this is simply not going to happen and using YTM for relative pricing yields bad results.
-- The low coupon in bond 3 together with the fact that we cannot re-invest at the high rate of  $9.91\%$  for the whole life of the bond yields the implication that the third bond is "no better" than a portfolio of the other two (which have lower YTMs).
+The low coupon in bond 3 together with the fact that we cannot re-invest at the high rate of 9.91% for the whole life of the bond yields the implication that the third bond is "no better" than a portfolio of the other two (which have lower YTMs).

-# Floating Rate Notes
+## Floating Rate Notes

-- Floating rate notes are securities whose coupon is not fixed, but it depends on realized short-term rates  $r_t$ .
+Floating rate notes are securities whose coupon is not fixed, but it depends on realized short-term rates $r_t$.
   - If  $r_t$  increases  $\Rightarrow$  coupon increases.
 And vice versa.
 - The U.S. Treasury started issuing floating rate notes (FRN) in January 2014.
 - They pay quarterly coupons using the 13-week U.S. T-bill rate as a reference rate, plus a spread determined at the auction of the FRN.